r0bert-t/elevenlabs-integration/webhook-tools/README.md

 ![System architecture](https://github.com/r0bert-t/elevenlabs-integration/blob/main/webhook-tools/elevenlabs-webhook-tool_v2.png)

+## Architecture components

+**1. API routing**

+Built on top of FastAPI, this component manages the HTTP communication layer, authentication and data serialization (between the Elevenlabs conversational AI agent and internal knowledge database).

+**2. Knowledge retrieval & vector database**

+This component manages the persistence, indexing, and contextual search of the documentation.

+**3. LLM orchestration**

+This component manages prompt handling and processing queries.
+It interacts with local Ollama and LLM model.

 ## Logic

 When a user asks a question requiring a specific knowledge, the ElevenLabs agent triggers a custom webhook tool.
 The local server processes the query using a local LLM, searches the vector database, extracts the relevant context, and returns it to the agent instantly to form a natural voice response.